soderling-lab/Rpackage/README.md

 help("hi", package="Rpackage")

 ```

 Save R objects with the `save` command.
 It's best practice to save the object
 using the same filename (e.g. `hi` saved as `hi.rda`).
 You must explicitly
 provide `file` and `version` arguments to `save`.
 Use `version=2` to avoid
 warnings about the data version when installing the package.
 Put saved `rda`
 files in the `data/` directory.
 Document the data by generating a Roxygen2
 formatted file in the `R/` directory.
 Note that the `@name` field is required
 an the data's documentation should end with `NULL`.
+See [data.R](./R/data.R) as a minimal example.
 Finally, be sure to call
 `devtools::document` to generate the documentation!

 You can also include raw data in `inst/extdata`, these files are not loaded when